Digital Humanities

 Program description

-Beginning AY 2023-24, the CDH will offer a Graduate Certificate in Digital Humanities.
-The certificate will serve to educate and credential the next generation of humanities researchers in cutting-edge theories, methods, and computational approaches that are transforming fields ranging from medieval history to media studies.
-Certificate students will have the opportunity to expand their methodological toolkit, and to build a community of praxis that will help them imagine the expanded applications of humanistic thought.
+The Graduate Certificate in Digital Humanities serves to educate and credential the next generation of humanities researchers in cutting-edge theories, methods, and computational approaches that are transforming fields ranging from medieval history to media studies.
+Certificate students have the opportunity to expand their methodological toolkit, and to build a community of praxis that will help them imagine the expanded applications of humanistic thought.

-The Certificate will also equip Princeton graduate students to be interdisciplinary, forward-thinking researchers in a competitive academic job market.
-Certificate students will be primed for careers on the tenure track as well a broader range of positions in cultural heritage institutions, industry or the public sphere.
+The Certificate equips Princeton graduate students to be interdisciplinary, forward-thinking researchers in a competitive academic job market.
+Certificate students are primed for careers on the tenure track as well a broader range of positions in cultural heritage institutions, industry or the public sphere.

-A student who obtains a Certificate in Digital Humanities will have the qualification appear on their University transcript, demonstrating that they have met standards of competency in the field
+A student who obtains a Certificate in Digital Humanities have the qualification for the certificate to appear on their University transcript, demonstrating that they have met standards of competency in the field

 ELIGIBILITY